meroton/docs/src/pages/master-thesis/index.md

-# Master Thesis
+# Master Thesis Projects

-Meroton offers master thesis work.
-As a master thesis student, you will sit together with our team in our Linköping office and get daily direct support in your task.
+Meroton offers opportunities for master theses work.
+As a master thesis student, you will sit together with our team in our Linköping office and get daily direct support from a mentor on your task.

+This page lists thesis subjects that we have identified as interesting and suitable.
+Alternatively, you are welcome to propose your own subject.

+## Contact Person

+Fredrik Medley &lt;fredrik@meroton.com&gt;\
+Telephone: +46730739188.

+## Predictive Scaling of Dynamic Cloud Workloads

+### Background

+The IT industry typically scales workloads using discrete, ad-hoc logic based on resource utilization.
+While effective for simple cases, these methods are often suboptimal for highly dynamic workloads, like those in large build clusters.

+Highly dynamic workloads often exhibit a predictable underlying signal that simple heuristic methods fail to exploit.
+This thesis project aims to apply modern control theory to leverage these signals for efficiency gains.

+### Task

+The thesis will investigate and quantify the potential savings from an optimized scaling algorithm.
+The core task is to develop and evaluate several general models such as: PID controllers, model predictive control (MPC), and reinforcement learning (RL) approaches.

+The models will be evaluated with real world data.
+A key part of the analysis will be comparing the trade-offs between critical performance indicators like queue sizes, resource overallocation, as well as the operational effort required from cluster maintainers to keep the system tuned.

+### Prerequisites

+- Student in a Master's program for Computer Science, Control Engineering, Electrical Engineering, or a related discipline.
+- Strong foundation in control theory (PID, MPC) and/or machine learning.
+- An analytical mindset with the ability to apply theoretical concepts to real-world problems.
+- Preferred: Golang and Kubernetes knowledge

 ## Reduce Build Times by Trimming Input File Trees